 Danube Day has become the largest river festival in the world, with huge festivals on the riverbanks and public meetings as well as educational events.
 It is also a basin-wide celebration reflecting the diversity of the region.
 On the international level, the coordination is carried out by the International Commission for the Protection of the Danube River (ICPDR) Permanent Secretariat; nationally, the member countries and partners organize the events.
 Danube Day is supported by corporate local partners.

-The President of the ICPDR Péter Kovács said: “This year, and on the momentous occasion of the ICPDR’s 25th anniversary, we would like to join all the citizens of our Danube River Basin in celebrating the convention that has given – and will continue to give – all of us the tools to ensure a safe River Basin for generations to come.”
+The President of the ICPDR Péter Kovács said: “This year, and on the momentous occasion of the 25th anniversary of the signing of the Danube River Protection Convention, we would like to join all the citizens of our Danube River Basin in celebrating the convention that has given – and will continue to give – all of us the tools to ensure a safe River Basin for generations to come.”

 In addition, the International Danube Art Master – a creative schools’ competition - is being held in all Danube countries in cooperation with the GWP CEE during Danube Day.
 The contest invites young people from 14 countries to create artwork inspired by the rivers and their surroundings.
 The international winner will be announced in fall.